Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 - For each user you want to manually map to a Jira user:

     - Click the "Edit" on that user's row:
-    - Click the "Data Mapping" tab at the bottom to list see the list of datasync plugins you can set for this user.
+    - Click the "Data Mapping" tab at the bottom to see the list of datasync plugins you can set for this user.
-    - Enter a valid Jira identifier for that user In the text box called "Jira ID" (see below)
+    - Enter a valid Jira identifier for that user in the text box called "Jira ID" (see below)
     - Click "Save"

 ![User Profile in Spira](img/JiraCloud-User-Mapping-1.png)